Priority Issues for 2015

 JRLC supports the restoration of voting rights for persons with felony convictions upon return to the community.
 Current law restores voting rights only after all probation and parole periods are completed.
 (See JRLC’s Felon Voting Rights, 2008.)

 JRLC will continue to oppose the state increasing its reliance on gambling revenues.
-Specifically we oppose the Minnesota Lottery’s efforts to expand into Internet gambling (See JRLC's No Expansion of State-Authorized Gambling, 2005).
+Specifically we oppose the Minnesota Lottery’s efforts to expand Internet gambling (See JRLC's No Expansion of State-Authorized Gambling, 2005).

 JRLC will monitor proposed improvements to the child protection system and report to our Sponsors’ faith communities new policies and procedures that are being considered or implemented.